osisoft/AVEVA-Adapter/shared-content/configuration/history-recovery/on-demand-history-recovery-configuration.md

 ## Configure history recovery

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.
-2. Run a `POST` command with the `Id` of the history recovery, and the `startTime` and `endTime` to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/HistoryRecoveries`.
+2. Run a `PUT` command with the `Id` of the history recovery, and the `startTime` and `endTime` to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/HistoryRecoveries`.

     Example using `curl`: